Logo

 Both the commercial name BuSpar and its generic name, buspirone, are still in use.
-It may be used either on its own or in conjunction with other anxiety therapies like psychotherapy.
-If prior anxiety medications were ineffective or had an excessive number of unfavorable side effects, BuSpar can also be suggested.
+You can use it alone or in combination with other anxiety therapies such as psychotherapy.
+We can also recommend BuSpar if previous anxiety medications were ineffective or had an excessive number of unfavorable side effects.

 When it comes to BuSpar for anxiety, there is a lot more to learn.
-Learn more about the medication’s uses, dosage, and adverse effects by reading on.
+Learn more about the medication’s uses, dosage, and adverse effects in the following sections.

 What is the purpose of buspirone?

-Anxiety symptoms are lessened with buspirone.
-That being said, moderate anxiety or tension resulting from everyday stress is usually not treated with it.
+Buspirone reduces anxiety symptoms.
+However, buspirone typically does not treat moderate anxiety or tension that arises from everyday stress.
 Buspirone is most often used to treat generalized anxiety disorder (GAD).
-On the other hand, it is less helpful for other anxiety-related illnesses [2*] , such as panic disorder, obsessive-compulsive disorder (OCD), and social phobia, and is sometimes used off-label.
+On the other hand, it is less helpful for other anxiety-related illnesses ↗ , such as panic disorder, obsessive-compulsive disorder (OCD), and social phobia, and is sometimes used off-label.

-You may be given this drug for other uses, as directed by your physician or pharmacist.
+Your physician or pharmacist may prescribe this drug for other uses.
 For instance, for symptoms of alcohol withdrawal, depression, sleeplessness, panic attacks, itching, seizures, nausea, or vomiting.
-One study [3*] found that patients using Buspirone for anxiety saw a 12.4-point reduction in their Hamilton Rating Scale for Anxiety when they also had moderate depressive symptoms.
+One study ↗ found that patients using buspirone for anxiety saw a 12.4-point reduction in their Hamilton Rating Scale for Anxiety when they also had moderate depressive symptoms.

 How Does Anxiety-Related Buspirone Work?